 Slide: Matte stainless

-The sights consist of a pinned front sight with white dot.
+The sights consist of a pinned front sight with a white dot.
 The rear sight is driftable with a white bar in the center.
 I wasn't really crazy about this setup when I first bought the gun.
-I found over time that it does work well and is pretty good for defensive use.
+I found over time that it does work well, and is pretty good for defensive use.
 The sights line up quickly and are visible in most cases.
 So when are they not visible?
 How about when trying to get white dots to line up on white paper plates.

 The targets above were all shot offhand at 15yds with WWB.
 The right plate was shot at slow fire without a break in shooting.
 The center target was shot a bit faster at about 1 rnd per second and the left target was shot at a more rapid pace.